 No secret code here: The benefit of a cyber and information security degree

-A cyber and information security degree program will help you to develop a better understanding of how computer software, networks, and data operate.
-You’ll learn how to protect businesses and individuals from cyberattacks, handle threats as they happen, and respond post-attack.
+A cyber and information security degree program can help you to develop a better understanding of how computer software, networks, and data operate.
+A master's in cyber and information security can teach you how to protect businesses and individuals from cyberattacks, handle threats as they happen, and respond post-attack.
 These programs have a strong focus on compliance regulation, data privacy, and security.

-Master’s programs are designed for experienced cybersecurity professionals who want to enhance their knowledge and learn new skills to advance their careers by studying specialized topics like risk management and digital forensics.
+If you're an experienced computer and IT professional, earning your master's in cybersecurity online can help you enhance your knowledge and learn new skills to advance your career by studying specialized topics like risk management and digital forensics.

 According to the U.S. Bureau of Labor Statistics, cybersecurity jobs are expected to increase by 31% between 2019 and 2029, adding 35,500 positions over that period.
 Professionals with a bachelor’s degree in cybersecurity earned a median salary of $99,730 in 2019.